Computational complexity theory: Function problems

-A function problem is a computational problem where a single output (of a total function) is expected for every input, but the output is more complex than that of a decision problem—that is, the output is not just yes or no. Notable examples include the traveling salesman problem and the integer factorization problem.
+A function problem is a computational problem where a single output (of a total function) is expected for every input, but the output can be more complex than that of a decision problem—that is, the output is not just yes or no. Notable examples include the traveling salesman problem and the integer factorization problem.

 It is tempting to think that the notion of function problems is much richer than the notion of decision problems.
 However, this is not really the case, since function problems can be recast as decision problems.
 For example, the multiplication of two integers can be expressed as the set of triples $(a, b, c)$ such that the relation $a \times b = c$ holds.
 Deciding whether a given triple is a member of this set corresponds to solving the problem of multiplying two numbers.

 Measuring the size of an instance

 To measure the difficulty of solving a computational problem, one may wish to see how much time the best algorithm requires to solve the problem.
 However, the running time may, in general, depend on the instance.
 In particular, larger instances will require more time to solve.
 Thus the time required to solve a problem (or the space required, or any measure of complexity) is calculated as a function of the size of the instance.
 The input size is typically measured in bits.
 Complexity theory studies how algorithms scale as input size increases.
 For instance, in the problem of finding whether a graph is connected, how much more time does it take to solve a problem for a graph with $2n$ vertices compared to the time taken for a graph with $n$ vertices?

 If the input size is $n$, the time taken can be expressed as a function of $n$.
 Since the time taken on different inputs of the same size can be different, the worst-case time complexity $T(n)$ is defined to be the maximum time taken over all inputs of size $n$.
 If $T(n)$ is a polynomial in $n$, then the algorithm is said to be a polynomial time algorithm.
-Cobham's thesis argues that a problem can be solved with a feasible amount of resources if it admits a polynomial-time algorithm.
+Cobham's thesis argues that a problem can be solved with a feasible amount of resources if and only if it admits a polynomial-time algorithm.